pbayer83/academic-kickstart/content/home/workinprogress.md

 - Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets.

-- Government Interference in Information Production of International Organizations (with Lorenzo Crippa).
+- Government Influence in Information Production of International Organizations (with Lorenzo Crippa).

 - Is it all Cheap Talk?
 The Effects of International Climate Agreements on Domestic Political Debates (with Zac Greene and Christine Sylvester)